-Text-books: Lab. book: Searle, Practical Course in Mineralogy and Petrography (available from the Registry); Gilluly, Waters, Woodford, Principles of Geology (Freeman); Cotton, Geomorphology of New Zealand (Whitcombe & Tombs); Fearnsides and Bulman, Geology in the Service of Man (Pelican).
+Text-books: Lab. book: Searle, Practical Course in Mineralogy and trography (available from the Registry); Gilluly, Waters, Wooderd, Principles of Geology (Freeman); Cotton, Geomorphology of Petrography (available from the Registry); ford, Principles of Geology (Freeman); New Zealand (Whitcombe & Tombs); Geology in the Service of Man (Pelican); (Paul).